argoproj-labs/hera/docs/examples/workflows-examples.md

 # Workflows Examples

 Hera has complete feature parity with YAML as a definition language for Argo Workflows.

-To demonstrate the equivalency (and improvements that Hera offers), we provide two collections of examples.
+The examples show off features and idiomatic usage of Hera such as the [Coinflip example](workflows/scripts/coinflip.md) recreated using the script decorator.

 The "Upstream" collection contains examples
 [directly from the Argo Workflows repository](https://github.com/argoproj/argo-workflows/tree/6e97c7d/examples), such as the [DAG Diamond example](workflows/upstream/dag_diamond.md), to demonstrate how the YAML spec maps to Hera classes.
-These examples are generated and compared in Hera's CI/CD pipeline to ensure that all the examples are possible to recreate in Hera.
+They may not be written as idiomatic Hera code (for example, using `Container` when a script decorator would be preferred).

 > If you'd like to contribute missing examples, please see the table below and follow the
 > [Contributing Guide](../CONTRIBUTING.md)!

-The "Hera" collection shows off features and idiomatic usage of Hera such as the [Coinflip example](workflows/scripts/coinflip.md) recreated using the script decorator.

 Explore the examples through the side bar!